women dressed in traditional clothes in indoor market

 Do what the locals do and experience Belize ๐Ÿ‡ง๐Ÿ‡ฟ through their eyes.
 Locals have a very ๐Ÿ˜Ž laid-back attitude and enjoy having happy weekends with the family ๐ŸŒฎ eating & drinking.

-Here are all the local things you can do in Belize: ๐Ÿ‘‡
+These are the local things you can do in Belize: ๐Ÿ‘‡

 garimaya sign with woodwork and hammocks in front